LWFlouisa/WeaverNewsletter/_posts/2022-05-04-washinginuscompanies.md

 Before I leave you, there is also a similar issue with Red Washing: https://wikiless.org/wiki/Redwashing?lang=en In these activities an organization, political party, or company / corporation falsely presents themselves as being progressive, while still practicing highly capitalistic things.
 It's why blogs I found describing German Antifa is starting to seem less and less far fetched to me.

 It's bringing me to the idea that maybe German Antifa is an elaborate hybrid of Pink and Red washing.
+And how it's contributed to a blend of Anarchist mobsters and Communist statesmen pretending to support LGBT issues to gain power in the institutions.
+While in practice behaving quite similar to Nazis in some ways.